Personal Rule: Background

 In the medieval period, government in England was very much centred on the king.
 He ruled personally, usually assisted by his council, the curia regis.
 The council members were chosen by the king, and its membership varied greatly, but members often included powerful nobility and churchmen, senior civil servants, and sometimes certain members of the king's friends and family.

 Early parliaments began to emerge under Edward I, who wished to implement taxation changes and wide-ranging law reforms, and sought to gain the consent of the nobility.
 Nevertheless, calling a parliament was an expensive and time-consuming process, requiring many personal invitations (for the House of Lords) and elections in the shires and chartered cities and boroughs.
 So parliaments would only be summoned on particularly important occasions.
 Once a parliament had finished its business, the king would dissolve it, and perhaps not summon another for an extended period; in the meantime, the curia regis – that is, the king with his chosen advisers – would make laws ("ordinances"), spend money, and carry on the business of government.

 From the 14th to the 16th centuries, the acknowledged powers of Parliament grew.
 In particular, it was established that Parliament was the only body that could authorise nationwide taxation and excise.
-There were practical underpinnings to these powers, for those who elected representatives to Parliament at this time were the same people the monarch had to rely on to collect and remit taxes on a large scale: the landed gentry.
+Parliament did not obtain these powers as a result of any particular and/or explicit legal and/or constitutional sanction from the Crown, but rather due to a more or less mutual recognition that those who elected Parliaments (the landed gentry) possessed the practical leverage with which they could enforce Parliament's claim to these powers.
+Simply put, the landed gentry was the only stratum of society in a position to collect and remit taxes for the monarch on a large scale.
 If a sovereign were to attempt to impose new taxes without consulting the gentry then the gentry could have simply refused to collect the taxes, and the monarch would have had little feasible recourse.